205 Barrett Hall

 Current research projects

 I am currently at work on several articles about the life and works of Isabelle Rimbaud, the sister of the celebrated nineteenth-century French poet Arthur Rimbaud.
 After Rimbaud’s early death at the age of thirty-seven, Isabelle worked tirelessly, as his literary executrix, to promote an idealized image of her dead brother, while also becoming a writer in her own right.
-In this new book project, I hope to shed light on this bizarre story of posthumous fraternal obsession.

 New York-Paris: Whitman, Baudelaire, and the Hybrid City.
 2012.